 Embrace the weather

-Whether or it’s rain, snow, wind (the worst) or heat, you always have the option to roll with it.
+Whether or it’s rain, snow, wind (the worst) or heat, you always have the option to roll with it for your outdoor sessions.
 If you can make peace with the weather being what it is, you can find some really cool ways to incorporate it into the dynamic of the shoot.

 Whether it’s a wedding or a family session, prepare your clients with options.
 Rain boots make for great photos, as do clear umbrellas.
 Keep some clear shower curtain liners in your camera bag for clients to sit and stand on (they’re a great way to keep a wedding dress dry at the bottom).